 The Spiritual Chakras: Throat, Third-Eye, & Crown

 The higher chakras (5th, 6th, & 7th) are our spiritual chakras.
 When these chakras are active & balanced an individual may seem to have unique abilities such as being psychic, telepathic, or clairvoyant.
 Since energy in these chakras have the shortest wavelengths, they require more attention to tap into.
 When we give extra energy to the lower physical chakras, it becomes exceedingly difficult to tap into these energies at all.
-However, by balancing the lower chakras, we reveal our higher self, aka our soul, in the higher chakras.
+However, by balancing the lower chakras, we reveal our higher self, aka our spirit.

 VISHUDDHA: the Throat Chakra

 The fifth chakra is our throat chakra.
-The Sanskrit name for it is Vishuddha, which translates translates from two Sanskrit words: vi, meaning "especially", and shuddhi meaning "pure”.
+The Sanskrit name for it is Vishuddha, which translates from two Sanskrit words: vi, meaning "especially", and shuddhi meaning "pure”.
 The throat chakra is all about communication.
 When we communicate from our highest sense of truth, we cleanse our psyche on a physical and mental level.
 Truth is purifying.
-When the throat chakra is in balance you will be truthful, helpful, opinionated, calm, a good listener, an effective communicator, and proud.
+When the throat chakra is in balance you will be truthful, calm, a good listener, an effective communicator, helpful, and influential.

 AJNA: the Third Eye Chakra

 The sixth chakra is our third eye chakra.
 The Sanskrit name for it is Ajna, which translates to "command center”.
 When the third eye chakra is active and balanced, we are aware and accepting of our soul.
-Here our soul feeds information to our 'self'.
+Here, spirit feeds information to our self.
 The ability to hear these commands is our intuition.
-In order to come into full alignment of self (your physical existence) and soul (your infinite existence), you must honor your soul's commands, even if they do not pass the tests of your logical mind.
-When this chakra is in balance you will have a clear vision, be intuitive, imaginative, & aware.
+In order to come into full spiritual alignment, you must honor your command center, even when intuition does not pass the judgement of your logical mind.
+When this chakra is in balance you will have a sense of clarity, intuition, imagination, & access to higher guidance & wisdom.

 SAHASRARA: the Crown Chakra

 Last but not least, the seventh chakra is our crown chakra.
 The Sanskrit name for it is Sahasrara, which translates to "thousand” coming from the proverb "lotus of the thousand petals".
-When this chakra is in balance you will feel connected to everyone and everything in this universe, recognizing your role in the divine process and feeling connected to source.
-The crown chakra, located at the top of the head and opening upward, is our minds link to universal consciousness.
+When this chakra is in balance you will feel connected to everyone and everything in this universe, recognizing your role in the divine whole and feeling connected to source.
+The crown chakra, located at the top of the head and opening upward, is our conscious mind linking to universal consciousness.